CB500X - £563 Saving

 |Option to Purchase Fee||£10.00|

-PCP Terms and Conditions: New retail CB500X 17YM orders from 01 September 2018 to 30 September 2018 and registered by 30 September 2018.
+PCP Terms and Conditions: New retail CB500X orders before 31/07/19.
 Subject to model and colour availability.
 Offers applicable at participating dealers and are at the promoter's absolute discretion (excluding Channel Islands).
 Representative example based on 3 years 6.9% PCP.
 Excess mileage rate applies.
 Final payment includes £10 option to purchase fee.
 You do not have to pay the Final Payment if you return the bike at the end of the agreement and you have paid all other amounts due, the bike is in good condition and has been serviced in accordance with the Honda service book and the maximum annual mileage of 4,000 has not been exceeded.
 Excess mileage rate applies should this be exceeded.
 Indemnities may be required in certain circumstances.
 Finance is only available to persons aged 18 or over, subject to status.
 All figures are correct at time of publication but may be subject to change.
 Honda Franchise Dealers are credit brokers, not lenders.
 Credit provided by Honda Finance Europe Plc.
 Cain Road, Bracknell, Berkshire RG12 1HL.
 Honda Financial Services is a trading name of Honda Finance Europe Plc. a company registered at Companies House No 03289418.
 Honda Finance Europe plc is authorised and regulated by the Financial Conduct Authority, Financial Services Register number 312541.

 The 35kW A2 licence-friendly CB500X adventure machine received a major boost to its crossover style for 2016 with improved wind protection and taller screen; other upgrades included a larger fuel tank, LED lighting, spring preload adjustable front forks and adjustable brake lever.
 For 2017, the CB500X is newly EURO4-compliant and will be available in 3 new colours.
 A new exhaust muffler brings a more modern feel.